remotelyliving/doorkeeper/README.md

 That would produce less than consistent results depending on where the query takes place.

 The Requestor is best wired up and set in a service container.
 There are several convenience methods to set identities.
-Check em out.

 ### Rules

 `RemotelyLiving\Doorkeeper\Rules`

 There are several types of Rules to use when defining access to a feature

 - Environment: can be set with the environment name that the feature is available in

-- Http Header: matches a specific value from a custom `doorkeeper` header you can choose to send.
+- HttpHeader: matches a specific value from a custom `doorkeeper` header you can choose to send.
  *The request identification on a Requestor must be registered to have a positive match

-- Ip Address: this is a specific IP address the feature is available to.
+- IpAddress: this is a specific IP address the feature is available to.
 Helpful for in-office access.
  *It only works if the Requestor has an IpAddress identification registered

 - Percentage: a percentage of requests to allow through to the feature